 Early adopters of online delivery for education were usually for-profit schools, like the University of Phoenix, which launched its online platform in 1989.
 While it went through boom-bust cycles revolving around poor graduation rates and student debt loads, most brick-and-mortar universities now offer online programs.

-In light of COVID-19, those schools that had not yet switched to online delivery were forced to do so to continue operating.
-Online learning is here to stay, and gone are the days when internet universities were ridiculed for being “diploma mills”.
+Online learning is here to stay, and gone are the days when internet universities were ridiculed for being “diploma mills.”

 Yes, there are bad schools out there.